How to Build Referral Partnerships as an Independent Notary

 - Introduce yourself clearly

-- Offer something first: “I’d love to connect to see how I can send clients your way.”
+- Offer value first — “I’d love to connect to see how I can send clients your way.”

 - Position the relationship as mutually beneficial

-Remember: People are more likely to help you when they see you’re already helping them.
+People are far more likely to help you when they see you’re already helping them.

 Step 4: Build Trust Over Time

 Don’t expect immediate referrals.
-Referral partners need to trust how you work before sending clients your way.
+Partners need to trust your work first.

 Ways to build trust: